ritgit210/openenv-rl-env/README.md

 - `hint` (Optional[str]): A context-aware hint provided after failed attempts.

 ### Action Space
-The agent produces a single, structured action per step:
+The agent produces a single action per step, iterating until the sequence is complete:
-- `step_sequence` (List[str]): An ordered list of action strings chosen from the `available_actions` list.
+- `step_sequence` (List[str]): An ordered list of action strings, typically sending one action per step into the physics logic.

 ### Reward Function
-The environment uses a **Longest Common Subsequence (LCS)** grader to provide a dense reward signal (0.0 – 1.0):
+The environment uses a **stateful, interactive grader** to provide cumulative, dense rewards at each step based on physical interactions:
-- **1.0**: Perfect sequence match.
+- **Positive Rewards (+0.1 to +0.8)**: Awarded for successful goal completions, item securing, and accurate assembly.
-- **Partial Credit**: Based on the ratio of correct steps in the correct order relative to the ground truth.
+- **Penalties (-0.05 to -0.3)**: Penalized for hazard violations, dropping dependencies, or trying to pick up items when the robot gripper is full.
-- **Penalty**: A small penalty is applied for extra, unnecessary steps to encourage efficiency.
+- **Success Bonus**: A +1.0 completion score when the final required stage is complete.

 ---